farisachugthai/viconf/README.md

 On the horizon, a 'nice to have' would be workspace/project integration.

 In addition, a more cleanly embedded IPython terminal would be phenomenal.
-An active Jupyter kernel and a notebook would be great
+An active Jupyter kernel and a notebook would be great.

 TODO:
 Add a screenshot section.
 Definitely one from Termux.